leo91000/graphile_worker_rs/README.md

 # Archimedes

+**NOT PRODUCTION READY**

 Rewrite of [Graphile Worker](https://github.com/graphile/worker) in Rust.
 If you like this library go sponsor [Benjie](https://github.com/benjie) project, all research has been done by him, this library is only a rewrite in Rust 🦀.
 The port should mostly be compatible with `graphile-worker` (meaning you can run it side by side with Node.JS).

+The following differs from `Graphile Worker` :
+- No support for batch job
+- In `Graphile Worker`, each process has it's worker_id.
+In rust there is only one worker_id, then jobs are processed in your async runtime thread.

 Job queue for PostgreSQL running on Rust - allows you to run jobs (e.g. sending emails, performing calculations, generating PDFs, etc) "in the